MicrosoftLearning/mslearn-deep-learning/Instructions/02-train-model-pytorch.md

     module: 'Module: Train compute-intensive models with Azure Machine Learning'
 ---

-# Load and preprocess data with RAPIDS
+# Train a PyTorch model with a GPU compute cluster

-To use GPUs to load and preprocess data, data scientists can work with the RAPIDS framework.
-More specifically, with the cuDF library.
-In this exercise, you'll use cuDF to preprocess data with a GPU cluster in Azure Machine Learning.
+To train a model with GPUs, data scientists can work with the PyTorch library.
+In this exercise, you'll use PyTorch to train a Convolutional Neural Network (CNN) model on the MNIST data with a GPU cluster in Azure Machine Learning.

 ## Before you start